NullMeDev/Noxhime/README.md

 - **Updated**: Documentation to reflect new features and changes

 ### v3.0.0 (May 28, 2025)
-- **MAJOR CHANGE**: Reimplemented authentication with user-level protection
+- **MAJOR CHANGE**: Introduced BioLock v2 with user-level authentication
 - **Added**: BioLock v2 framework for per-user command protection
+- **Added**: User-specific authentication sessions via Discord DMs
 - **Added**: Web dashboard foundation with Express API
-- **Changed**: Command protection from global to user-level
+- **Changed**: Command protection from global/owner-only to granular user-level
+- **Changed**: Authentication model from global to per-user security profiles
 - **Updated**: Documentation and installation scripts
 - **Updated**: Environment configuration for new security model

 ### v2.1.0 (May 28, 2025)
-- **MAJOR CHANGE**: Removed all authentication measures - bot is now free and open for everyone
+- **MAJOR CHANGE**: Removed the original BioLock v1 global authentication system
-- **Removed**: BioLock security system completely
+- **Removed**: Original BioLock security system that was owner-only
-- **Removed**: Owner ID requirements and owner-only command restrictions
+- **Removed**: Owner ID requirements and global command restrictions
-- **Removed**: API key authentication - all API endpoints now open access
+- **Changed**: API endpoints now protected by IP/Port whitelist instead of API keys
 - **Changed**: Whitelist management now requires Discord Administrator permissions instead of owner-only
-- **Updated**: All commands now available to all users
+- **Updated**: More commands available to regular users
-- **Updated**: Documentation and installation scripts to reflect open access model
+- **Updated**: Documentation and installation scripts to reflect the new model
-- **Updated**: Environment configuration to remove authentication requirements
+- **Updated**: Environment configuration to prepare for user-level authentication

 ### v2.0.1 (May 28, 2025)
 - **Fixed**: ASCII artwork display issues in install scripts